 For Clas Ohlson, this means expanding our range of products and services that promote a more sustainable lifestyle.
 We build up credibility and strengthen our risk management by remaining one step ahead of consumer expectations in terms of ensuring that the products we sell are manufactured under good conditions and transported in an environmentally sound manner and that we conduct ethical business.

 Increasingly sophisticated customers demand round-the-clock service, customised information and guidance, as well as a more personal shopping experience.
 The trend whereby consumers can shop where, when and how they want means that the purchasing process is becoming increasingly individual and imposes high demands on the retail sector to integrate channels and communication.
 In pace with retailing and communication becoming increasingly digital, the role of the physical store is becoming primarily an arena for meetings and experiences.

 For Clas Ohlson, this means continued focus on developing our various sales channels, and on further increasing these channels’ availability and integration to seamlessly meet and support customers throughout the decision-making and purchasing process.

 Mobile technology is playing an increasingly important role in the lives of consumers and has revolutionised purchasing and behaviour patterns in the retail sector.
-For example, 77 per cent of the population in Sweden own a smartphone and 62 per cent use the Internet every day.
-The percentage who shop online has fallen slightly yet remains at 79 per cent, and those online shoppers are buying more.
+For example, 78 per cent of the population in Sweden own a smartphone and 65 per cent of these use the Internet every day.
+90 per cent of internet users have at some point done their shopping online - the younger population does this regularly.
 Many people use their mobile to research a purchase or to search for information when they are physically at a store.